chiragintech/netflix-clone/README.md

 - Used React for the frontend and Firebase for hosting.

-## Check the website out here -> https://netflix-clone-7cb0f.web.app/
+## Check the website here -> https://netflix-clone-7cb0f.web.app/